Abdulla Hameed

-Abdulla Hameed (c.1939 - 18 August 2015) was a Maldivian politician.
+Abdulla Hameed, NIIV (31 March 1939 – 18 August 2015) was a Maldivian politician.
 He was the Minister of Atolls during the administration of his brother Maumoon Abdul Gayoom.
 Hameed was the Speaker of the Majlis from 1988 to 1990 and again from 1993 to 2004.
 He was a recipient of the Order of Distinguished Rule of Izzuddeen.

 1982 speech

 On 26 July 1982, at a celebration of Maldivian Independence Day, Hameed gave a public speech in which he claimed that Minicoy Island was part of the Maldives.
 Hameed was the Minister of Atolls at the time and his speech was interpreted as an official claim over the island.
 The speech caused a minor diplomatic crisis between India and the Maldives, because the two countries had agreed to a maritime boundary treaty whereby Minicoy was placed on the Indian side of the boundary.
 President Gayoom hurriedly clarified that Hameed's speech was intended to highlight the linguistic, cultural, and religious ties between the Maldives and Minicoy and that the Maldives was not intending to make a political claim over the atoll.